bigfix/developer.bigfix.com/site/pages/relevance/guide/session/actioninspectors.md

 parameter "action issue date" of action
 ```

-This Inspector returns the date the action was issued, a parameter added to each action by the BigFix Console.
+This Inspector returns the date the action was issued, a parameter is added to each action by the BigFix Console.

 ```relevance
 detailed status of result from (bes computer whose (id of it is 1234567)) of (bes action whose (id of it is 1234))